 Sprinkle with a good amount of salt and pepper to taste and wrap.

-Alfalfa sprouts are another veggie with health benefits that you may not be aware of.
-Alfalfa sprouts are young seedlings of the alfalfa plant (which is too course and bitter to be eaten at maturity).
+- Alfalfa sprouts are another veggie with health benefits that you may not be aware of.
+Alfalfa sprouts are young seedlings of the alfalfa plant (which is too coarse and bitter to be eaten at maturity).
 They contain dietary fiber, protein, and micronutrients, with only 8 calories per serving.
 However, be sure to follow food safety precautions when purchasing, storing and using alfalfa sprouts.
 Seeds and beans sprout in warm and humid conditions which are ideal for the growth of bacteria such as salmonella, listeria and E. coli.
 According to the U.S. Department of Health and Human Services, children, the elderly, pregnant women and anyone with a weakened immune system should avoid eating raw sprouts of any kind (including alfalfa sprouts).

 The George Mateljan Foundation.
 (2001).
 Spinach.
 The World’s Healthiest Foods, http://www.whfoods.com/genpage.php?tname=foodspice&dbid=43

 Russo, J. (2013, August 16).
 Health benefits of alfalfa sprouts.
 LiveStrong.com, http://www.livestrong.com/article/243831-health-benefits-of-alfalfa-sprouts/